heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 I thought, "Wouldn't it be cool if I could use my phone to see a list of the wines in this book at the store I'm standing in?"
-Then I wouldn't have to run through each item in the book and look for it, I'd just be presented with a list of wines available in the store I'm in.
-Oh, just imagine the efficiency!
-A decent bottle of red to go with dinner in mere seconds, and always have my phone with me.
+Then I wouldn't have to run through each item in the book and look for it, I'd just be presented with a list of wines available in the store I'm in --- oh, just imagine the efficiency!
+A decent bottle of red to go with dinner in mere seconds, and I always have my phone on me.

 I really wanted to build it, but how?
 I'd need to talk to Rod --- would he think it's a good idea?
 Would he even care?
 Does he have people?
-He must have people?
-I was getting ahead of myself, before I did anything I'd need a way to access the LCBO product catalog, inventory data, and store directory.
+He must have people, right? --- I was getting ahead of myself, before I did anything I'd need a way to access the LCBO product catalog, inventory data, and store directory.
 It needed to be fast and minimal so that mobile phones (which were still pretty slow at the time) could quickly load and parse the responses, but most